lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/command-handlers.md

 `include` is a Ruby directive that makes use of code defined in another file.
 In this case, the `CommandHandler` code defines some variables that are going to be used in nearly every command:

 * **client** - Represents the connection to the MUSH client.
 You can use this to send messages and query information like the client's IP address or last idle time.
 * **enactor** - The character executing the command.
-This may be `nil` - a Ruby null value - if the command was issued from someone sitting on the login screen.
+This may be `nil` - a Ruby null value - if the command was issued from someone sitting on the login screen who hasn't logged in yet.
 * **enactor_room** - As its name implies, it's a shortcut to the room the enactor's in.
 As with enactor, it may be `nil` if the command is attempted on the login screen.
 * **cmd** - An object representing the command being executed.
 We'll dive into this further in another exercise.